 Chaiso because they are the China Daiso where you can find just about anything cheap here.

-From home decor, household items, stationery, gardening to crafts and party decorations.
-Fun Cheer also stocks very little ribbons, but they are very poor quality.
+From home decor, household items, stationery, gardening, and crafts and party decorations.
+Fun Cheer also stocks very few ribbons, but they are of inferior quality.

-Again, if you are on a very serious budget, maybe here is the right place but you won’t be finding a wide variety here.
+Again, if you are on a severe budget, maybe here is the right place, but you won’t be finding a wide variety here.
 Also, in Chinese New Year time, you can find a lot of red satin ribbons here.